 The product library is part of the Esri® Production Mapping extension.
 It is a geodatabase that allows multiuser environments to centralize information and behavior for cartographic and digital data production.
 Production business rules, documents, and spatial information are stored inside the product library, allowing an organization to enforce and standardize production.
 Data model information, data validation rules, geographic extents, symbology rules, and map documents can all be managed inside the product library as examples of production business rules.
 In other words, the product library is essentially a geographic document management system.
 When stored in an enterprise geodatabase, the workspace supports versioning.
-This white paper is intended for database administrators to help them establish the product library workspace in an enterprise geodatabase for Oracle.
+This white paper is intended to help database administrators establish the product library workspace in an enterprise geodatabase for Oracle.
 The enterprise geodatabase uses ArcSDE® technology as the gateway between geographic information system (GIS) clients and Oracle.

-Overview of SDE DBTUNE
+Overview of ArcSDE DBTUNE

-DBTUNE storage parameters let you control how ArcSDE technology creates objects within an Oracle® database.
+DBTUNE storage parameters let you control how ArcSDE technology creates objects within an Oracle database.
 They allow you to determine things such as how to allocate space to a table or index and which tablespace a table or index is to be created in, as well as other Oracle-specific storage attributes.
 They also let you specify one of the available storage formats for the geometry of a spatial column.

 The DBTUNE storage parameters are stored in the DBTUNE table.
-The DBTUNE table, along with all other metadata tables, is created during the setup phase that follows the installation of ArcSDE.
-ArcSDE installation creates a dbtune file under the etc directory from which the DBTUNE table is populated.
-If no dbtune file is present during setup, the DBTUNE table will be populated with default values.
+The DBTUNE table, along with all other metadata tables, is created in the database when the Create Enterprise Geodatabase or Enable Enterprise Geodatabase tool is executed.

-If a large number of database connections are accessing the same files in the same location on disk, database performance will be slower, because the connections are competing with one another for the same resources.
+When a large number of database connections access the same files in the same location on disk, database performance is slower, because the connections are competing with one another for the same resources.
 To reduce this competition, you can store database files in different locations on the disk.

-Thus, DBTUNE can be modified to store the Reviewer feature dataset and tables in separate data files in different locations on the disk.
-This will lead to reduced disk contention and improved database input/output (I/O).
+Thus, DBTUNE can be modified to store the product library tables in separate data files in different locations on the disk.
+This will reduce disk contention and improve database input/output (I/O).

 Standard GIS storage recommendations favor keeping index and log files separate from vector and tabular business tables.
 For performance reasons, it is better to position the business, feature, and spatial index tables separately and position tablespace data files based on their usage pattern.
-For a multiversioned, highly active editing geodatabase, database files of VERSIONS tablespace may be separated and dispersed across available disks to avoid I/O contention.
+For a multiversioned, highly active editing geodatabase, database files of the VERSIONS tablespace may be separated and dispersed across available disks to avoid I/O contention.